DeivyAlejo/DeivyAlejo/README.md

 # Hi 🖖🏼 my name is Deivy Munoz
-I am a Mechatronics Engineer and Technician in Computer Science.
+I am a Mechatronics Engineer and Technician in Computer Systems.
 I am passionate about technology, specifically Image Processing and Machine Learning.
 But I also enjoy working with Electronics and Embedded Programming.
 ### Looking for a software position job.

 ## Skills